FatiBuuloloo/E-commerce_Shopper_Behavior_Mining_PrefixSpan_-_Association_Rule-mini_project-012/README.md

 ## Project Overview

-In modern e-commerce, understanding **how** customers behave and not just **what** they buy is a critical competitive advantage.
+In modern e-commerce, understanding how customers behave and not just what they buy is a critical competitive advantage.
 This project applies **Sequential Pattern Mining (SPM)** to raw e-commerce event logs to extract ordered behavioral patterns such as:

 - `view → cart → purchase`
 - `cart → view → (abandon)`
 - Repeated browsing loops before conversion

-By mining **~6 million user interaction events**, I discover statistically significant behavioral sequences and compute **confidence-based conversion rates** for each brand journey.
+By mining ~6 million user interaction events, I discover statistically significant behavioral sequences and compute confidence-based conversion rates for each brand journey.
 The results are visualized through an interactive **Sankey diagram** to map the full customer flow.

 ---